Codebrahma/react-notifications-menu/README.md

 ## Demo

-To view the demo of the Combo Box component in the code sandbox.
+To view the demo of the Notification component in the code sandbox.
 Click <a style="color:#cc3a38" href="https://codesandbox.io/s/strange-forest-1kwtb?file=/src/App.js">here</a>.